Occupational Therapy Assistant (OTA)

 The occupational therapy assistant program is an associate of science degree major designed to prepare students to obtain employment as a Certified Occupational Therapy Assistant (COTA); or a related field.

 Occupational Therapy Assistants work in a wide variety of settings, however, they are primarily employed in hospitals, skilled nursing facilities, rehabilitation hospitals, community programs and public schools.
 Our graduates enjoy a high percentage of employability within months after graduation.
 Over 85% of our graduates are currently employed as COTAs.

-The salary for entry level OTAs in this area (Wyoming, Montana, Nebraska) is usually $15-$18 per hour.
-OTAs on the East and West Coasts make around $22-23 per hour as entry level therapists.
+The salary for entry level OTAs in this area (Wyoming, Montana, Nebraska) is usually $25-33 per hour.

 What are the special admission requirements, if any?

 Students are provisionally accepted during their first fall semester.
 Then, at the beginning of the second semester, interviews are conducted and the available slots are filled.
 If the number of applicants exceeds the 24 available spaces students may be placed on a waiting list.
 The program requires completion of 76 semester hours.
 The last semester is spent working under the supervision of a practicing therapist for two 8-week sessions.